Want to get in touch? Email [first name]@jhfestival.org

 Melanie Judd, Development Associate Born and raised in Nashville Tennessee, Mel enjoyed exploring the countless hills and waterfalls surrounding her hometown and spent most summers on her grandparents’ farm.
 After moving to the Grand Tetons, the hills seemed more like stepping-stones.
 With a BS in Environmental Science from Belmont University and being an animal lover since childhood, Mel is passionate about habitat conservation and species preservation.
 She is a conservation photography enthusiast and cant help trying to capture the magnificent beauty of the natural world within her camera.
 Her favorite book is The Botany of Desire by Michael Pollan, and she fills her spare time exploring the nearby national parks and snowboarding in the backcountry.

 Kathryn Jeffords, Marketing & Strategic Partnerships Kathryn is a native North Carolinian, where she studied Strategic Communications and Business Administration at Elon University.
 She has worked on documentary film projects, including her own short documentaries on roller derby, as the Multimedia Editor of her university newspaper, and for Susie Films in Charlotte before moving to Jackson the summer of 2014.
-After a summer as an intern at JHWFF, she could not resist the call of the Tetons, and she joined full time as the Marketing & Strategic Partnerships Associate.
-Kathryn is a lover of hiking, water sports, videography, Tina Fey, animals, and coffee shops.
+After a summer as an intern at JHWFF, she could not resist the call of the Tetons, and she joined full time as the Director of Marketing & Strategic Partnerships.
+Kathryn is a lover of traveling, cooking, film noir and Aziz Ansari.